 - Where can I go camping in Zanskar?

 DO NOT camp in Ladakh at restricted sites or wetlands or lakes.
-Choose a site where the water stream is nearby and wind pressure is less.
-Ensure that your camp is fastened properly & the weather is clear in the night
+Choose a site where the water stream is nearby and the wind pressure is less.
+Ensure that your camp is fastened properly & the weather is clear in night.

 - Can I suffer from AMS in Zanskar?